Rishikavishnoi/Resume-Builder/README.md

 -  Click to Generate Resume
 -  Click to print and Download it

+### Features
+- Add button is used to add as  many Work experience  section
+- Add button is used to add as  many Education
+- Print button to download resume
+- Clean Code
+- Profile photo , email , phone no , contact no , github link , linkedin link , education , experience, skill , objective section included in the template.

 # [DEMO](https://rishikavishnoi.github.io/Resume-Builder/)
 ** Note :- profile photo field is required **